Attend TEDxTUM 2018

 TEDxTUM strives to be inclusive to the largest number of contributors, with the most varied and diverse backgrounds possible.
 By attending the conference, you agree to abide by the Berlin Code of Conduct.

 We are completely sold out.
 If you did not manage to get a ticket or unfortunately, cannot attend anymore, check our ticket marketplace on Facebook to get in contact with each other.

 Terms and Conditions

 Tickets to TEDxTUM are non-refundable.
 If you find that you cannot attend the event, you can transfer your ticket to another name up to 72 hours before the event by sending an email to firstname.lastname@example.org with your ticket number and the name to transfer the ticket to.
+For student tickets, we also need valid proof of matriculation.
 No transfers are possible after this time, and we cannot change any names at registration.

 Speakers & Performances